Looking closely at the local context

 PACDR module 4 on adaptation strategies is a good moment to involve external stakeholders.
 While broadening the scope for adaptation strategies, this has a side-effect of creating awareness among these external stakeholders.
 It can also be a first step for advocacy towards local or regional decision makers.
 If PACDR is used in several villages of the same area, the reports can form a strong basis for advocacy campaigns.

-The analyses conducted in different countries show that community members have already developed various ways to cope with the negative impacts of changing climate patterns.
-Coping strategies which are found to be both effective and sustainable can be regarded as valuable adaptation strategies.
+The analyses conducted in different countries show that community members have already developed various ways to respond to the negative impacts of changing climate patterns.
+Local responses which are found to be both effective and sustainable can be regarded as valuable adaptation strategies.
 They should be kept and applied.
 Yet, new and further reaching adaptation strategies must be developed to better respond to new and increasing risks.
 The characteristics of adaptation strategies are that they focus on enhanced resilience beyond mere survival.
 They are more community-based then household-oriented, proactive and preventive instead of reactive in times of crisis, and they are sustainable (they can be repeated year after year and produce sustainable results).

 Adaptation strategies often mentioned by rural communities include: